 There’s plenty of accommodation and it’s easy to find and book for bikers.
 How you find it depends on your style of travel.
 If you’re on a short tour then you may want to book everything while at home – but this gives you a tight schedule and no room for error.
 Other people find the hotels they’d like to stay and pin them on a map with backup hotels if they want to cover more or less miles.

 Alternatively, there’s camping.
 You have two options here, paid camp sites or wild camping.
 It’s easy to do both in Europe.
-For more information on camping, and saving money on accommodation while travelling, see our How to Motorcycle Travel on the Cheap Guide.
+For more information on camping, and saving money on accommodation while travelling, see our travelling on the cheap guide.

 Europe is one of the most expensive places to travel in the world.
 The prices can rack up, especially when you’re paying for fuel every day, potentially toll roads, hotels and eating out.